noorulain276775/realworld-oop-python/bank_account/README.md

 ## Overview

 This project is a **BankAccount system** built entirely in Python using Object-Oriented Programming (OOP) principles.
-It simulates the core functionalities of a real banking system with clean class design, modularity, and practical features — perfect for demonstrating solid software design skills.
+It simulates the core functionalities of a real banking system with clean class design, modularity, and practical features, perfect for demonstrating solid software design skills.

 ---